EastCoastProduct/profile-editor/README.md

 - For some users friends will never show up, this is due to multiple origin errors that could happen while trying to fetch users friends (seems to be an issue in rdflib), it will be changed how it works in the future

 - Minification of JS files when running command *npm build* isn't working as expected, we had to turn off mangle option which changes the names of variables and makes minified files even smaller, issue is suspected to be due to rdflib which breaks when mangle option is turned on

+- When running *npm start* deprecation note will pop up in the terminal.
+This is due to eslint-config-airbnb module that hasn't yet fixed this issue https://github.com/airbnb/javascript/issues/978